Dylonni/42_ft_irc/README.md

 You can find further explanation of an IRC client protocol implementation by following this link </br>
 https://modern.ircdocs.horse/ </br>

->[!NOTE]
+>[!TIP]
->You can also check on different RFC IRC protocols to know how to implement it correctly, just know that there are different version of RFC and some features are not implemented the same way between certain versions
+>You can also check on different RFC IRC protocols to know how to implement it correctly, just know that there are different version of RFC and some features are not implemented the same way between on and another version